reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 “CORS” stands for Cross-Origin Resource Sharing that defines the protocol to use between a web browser and a server to determine whether a cross-origin request is allowed.

-In this article, we will understand :
+In this article, we will understand the following aspects about CORS:
 - Cross-origin resource sharing (CORS) standard
 - Different types of CORS requests
 - CORS headers, and
 - Some examples of security vulnerabilities caused by CORS misconfigurations
-- best practices for secure CORS implementations
+- Best practices for secure CORS implementations

 {% include github-project.html url="https://github.com/thombergs/code-examples/tree/master/cors" %}